How one garden retailer found new ownership in an unexpected place and other innovative succession planning ideas.

 Twelve ways to build better client relationships

 Routine employee feedback is no longer optional.
+Tips for how to establish and maintain a regular dialogue with your staff.

 Bulbs may have a reputation for easy planting, but Ben Langeveld of Netherland Bulb Co. says retailers have to encourage the “impulse buy” factor to boost bulb sales.